sohag-mbstu-ict/Bank_Loan_Based_on_ANN/README.md

 Lastname

 Dependants        : How many Dependants on her/his family

 ApplicantIncome   : Amount of monthly income (in thousands)

 CoapplicantIncome : Family members income

 LoanAmount        : BDT (in thousands)

 Loan_Amount_Term  : In Years

 Credit_History    : Academic result

 Gender            : Male or Female

 Married           : Yes or No

 Education         : Graduate or Not Graduate

 Self_Employed     : Yes or No

+Property_Area     : Urban or Rural or Semiurban

+Self_Employed : Yes or No